Rashidikn1/Arduino-Project/README.md

 # Arduino-Project
 Radar that detects the objects infront of it and the distance the object is away from the sensor.
-Was inspired by "How To Mechatronics's" code.
+Was inspired by Dejan Nedelkovski's code.

 Components: